 HRC-Endorsed Mark Herring Cinches Virginia Attorney General Slot

-November 26, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+November 26, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 On Monday, the Virginia State Board of Elections declared Democrat Mark Herring the victor in the state race for attorney general.